 - Type III – CBD predominant strain (to produce a more sedating effect)

 Demonstrating which type you are producing can be helpful in navigating complex legal regulations, where high-THC cannabis is still frowned upon.
-Where all chemovars are legal, you may consider indicating Type I strains for day-time use and Type III strains for night-time use.
+Where all chemovars are legal, you may consider indicating Type I strains for daytime use and Type III strains for night-time use.
 Yet, there is so much more to a cannabis strain than these broad chemical compositions.

-We’ve identified over 100 distinctive terpenes that alter the flavor, scent, and effects of a cannabis strain.
+We’ve identified over 100 distinctive terpenes that alter the flavor, scent, and effects of cannabis cultivars.
 Terpenes not only bind to receptor sites within the brain and affect the production of serotonin and dopamine, but they also catalyze or inhibit the effects of other compounds (like THC, for instance) within the body.
 Certain terpenes are associated with desirable effects like relieving pain, improving focus, or reducing nausea.

 Some of the terpene profiles we classify include: